Princetown Railway: Origins

 In 1823 the Plymouth and Dartmoor Railway had opened its line connecting Princetown with a wharf on the River Plym near Plymouth.
 The original intention of encouraging agricultural development of the moor had been frustrated, but the line was carrying considerable traffic in granite from quarries a little below Princetown.
 It used horses for pulling the wagons and had a distinct track gauge of 4 ft 6in (1,372 mm).
 It did not convey passengers.

 In 1852 business interests were formulating the prospectus of the South Devon and Tavistock Railway Company (SD&TR), which was to connect Tavistock with the main line railway near Plymouth.
-They wrote that arrangements would also be made, if found desirable, to form a branch line to Government establishments at Princetown.
+They wrote that arrangements would also be made, if found desirable, to form a branch line to government establishments at Princetown.
 The Government establishments were of course Dartmoor Prison, then recently re-opened as a convict prison.
 The proposed branch was not proceeded with, and the SD&TR opened its line on 22 June 1859.
 It left the Exeter - Plymouth line of the South Devon Railway near Marsh Mills and ran northwards to Tavistock, passing through a tunnel under Roborough Down, near the settlement of Yelverton.

-In 1874 an independent company proposed a branch line from Yelverton to Princetown, with a short branch there to the prison.
-This scheme failed to gain support.
+In 1874, an independent company proposed constructing a branch line from Yelverton to Princetown, including a short extension to the prison.
+However, the proposal failed to secure sufficient support.